practicalli/clojure/reference/clojure-syntax/parenthesis.md

 ## Homoiconicity and Macros
 Clojure is a dialect of LISP and naturally was designed to be a homoiconic language.
 This means the syntax for behavior and data is the same.
 This greatly simplifies the syntax of Clojure and all LISP style languages.

 The Clojure Reader is a parser that reads in data structures as expression, rather than parsing of text required by other languages.
-The result of parsing is a collection of data structures that can bed traverse (asymmetric syntax tree - AST).
+The result of parsing is a collection of data structures that can be traversed (asymmetric syntax tree - AST).
 Compared to most languages the compiler does very little and you can consider Clojure really does not have a syntax.

 Code is written as data structures that are accessible to the other parts of the code, providing a way to write code that manipulate those data structures and generate new code.
 In Clojure this type of code is called a macro, a piece of code that writes new code.